Buying or selling a home can feel like taking a trip to Spain using only three years of high school Spanish.

 What They’re Expected to Do:

-• Prepare Final Documents: Organize and review all paperwork, including the settlement statement, deed, loan documents, and disclosures.
+• Prepare Final Documents: Organizes and prepares closing paperwork, including the settlement statement, deed, loan documents, and required disclosures.

-• Handle Funds: Collect and distribute all funds—down payments, loan proceeds, agent commissions, taxes, and other closing costs.
+• Handle Funds: Collects and distributes all funds: down payments, loan proceeds, agent commissions, taxes, and closing costs.

-• Coordinate Communication: Work with agents, attorneys, lenders, and title companies to ensure everything is complete and accurate before closing.
+• Coordinate Communication: Works with agents, attorneys, lenders, and the title company to make sure everything is complete and accurate before closing.

-• Confirm Clear Title: Make sure any title issues are resolved and that title insurance is issued when applicable.
+• Confirm Clear Title: Ensures title issues are resolved and that title insurance is issued when applicable.

-• Record the Sale: Once closing is complete, file the deed and other necessary documents with the county to officially transfer ownership.
+• Record the Sale: Files the deed and required documents with the county to officially transfer ownership.

-• Provide Copies: Ensure all parties receive final, signed copies of the closing documents for their records.
+• Provide Copies: Makes sure all parties receive signed copies of the closing documents for their records.

 Leave a comment